veltman/csvgeocode/README.md

 #### `delay`

 The number of milliseconds to wait between geocoding calls.
-Setting this to 0 may result in most calls failing because of API throttling.
-Space your requests out a little.
-Let 'em breathe.
+Setting this to 0 is probably a bad idea because most geocoders limit how fast you can make requests.

 **Default:** `250`